 To round out this list, let's consider two other methods for killing weeds sometimes recommended:

 - Using fire.

-A solution of salt (1 part salt to 3 or more parts water) will, indeed, kill weeds.
-However, it is recommended that you spray this solution only directly on the foliage of the weeds you're battling -- without getting much of it on the ground (or on other plants) -- since excessive salt content is bad for your soil.
+A solution of salt (one part salt to three or more parts water) will, indeed, kill weeds.
+However, it is recommended that you spray this solution only directly on the foliage of the weeds you're battling--without getting much of it on the ground (or on other plants)--since excessive salt content is bad for your soil.
 But a spray is, by its very nature, difficult to control, which should make one leery of relying too heavily on this method.